Solving nonlinear systems of equations via spectral residual methods: stepsize selection and applications: A spectral residual approximate norm descent method

+In this section we describe a spectral residual algorithm which implements a line-search along $\pm F_k$ and enforces the approximate norm descent condition \req{normdes}.
+We also discuss the convergence properties of the method and provide sufficient conditions for the convergence of the sequence $\{\|F_k\|\} $ to zero.

 The Projected Approximate Norm Descent (\panddot) algorithm was developed in \cite{Pand} for solving convexly constrained nonlinear systems.
-Among its variants proposed in \cite{Pand, Gas} and based on Quasi-Newton methods, we consider the spectral residual implementation for unconstrained nonlinear systems which is the focus of this work and here is denoted as Spectral Residual Approximate Norm Descent (\namedot) method.
+Among its variants proposed in \cite{Pand, Gas} and based on Quasi-Newton methods, we consider the spectral residual implementation for unconstrained nonlinear systems which is the focus of this work and denote it as Spectral Residual Approximate Norm Descent (\namedot) method.

 Given the current iterate $x_k$, a new iterate $x_{k+1}$ is computed as $x_{k+1}= x_k + p_k$ with $p_k$ given by either $(- \gamma_k \beta_k F_k)$ or $(+ \gamma_k\beta_k F_k)$, $\gamma_k \in (0,1]$.
 The main phases of \name are as follows.
 First, the scalar $\beta_k$ is chosen to that $|\beta_k|\in [\beta_{\min}, \beta_{\max}]$.
 Second, the scalar $\gamma_k \in (0,1]$ is fixed using a backtracking strategy so that either the linesearch condition